 Chief security officers and other senior executives from 54 Federal agencies and departments make up the ISC membership.
 Leadership is provided by the chair, who is the Department's Assistant Secretary for Infrastructure Protection, the Executive Director, and eight standing subcommittees.

 The full Interagency Security Committee meets quarterly.
 Members serve on subcommittees and working groups to develop physical security policies and standards, promote key management practices, and facilitate mitigation of threats to employees and the visiting public.
 The ISC also engages with industry and other government stakeholders to advance best practices.

 Policies, Standards, and Best Practices

 The Interagency Security Committee's standards and best practices are designed for Federal security professionals responsible for protecting nonmilitary Federal facilities in the United States.
 The ISC standards and best practices help Federal security professionals implement security policies and mandatory standards.
-The standards, the Physical Security Criteria for Federal Facilities and the Design-Basis Threat, represent the most comprehensive Federal facility security standards created to date.
+The Physical Security Criteria for Federal Facilities and the Design-Basis Threat Report represent the most comprehensive Federal facility security standards created to date.
 However, these standards have been incorporated with other standards and guidance, to create the Risk Management Process: An Interagency Security Committee Standard.